nightswinger/hugo-theme-coyote/README.md

 ### Add Search Page

-Add the following to your `config.yml`
+Add the following to your `config.toml`

 ```toml
 [outputs]